 Smoke-Free Campus Regulations are Needed

-The change in the name might sound scrupulous, but new studies suggest it has a massive impact on public policy and how people see their risk of exposure from tobacco products.
+The change in the name might sound scrupulous, but new studies suggest it has a massive impact on public policy and how people see their risk of exposure to tobacco products.
 Comparing three terms for e-cigarette emission among 791 college students, experts found the word ‘vapor’ was associated with a lower sense of risk from secondhand exposure.